sangyh/sangyh/content/timeline/2025-03-25-businesses-in-the-ai-era-.md

 ---
-title: "Businesses in the AI era
+title: "Businesses in the AI era"
-"
 date: 2025-03-25 18:33:09
 type: "timeline"
 layout: "timeline"
 draft: false
-tags: []
+tags: ["business", "AI"]
 ---

 Some thoughts sparked listening to the SIP podcast with Andrew Wilkinson.